Notice: WP_Scripts::localize was called incorrectly. The

 STROLL THROUGH THE PLANTATION GARDEN TOUR

 As you wander through Dole Plantation’s eight different gardens, you’ll get an up-close view of the plants that are the source of tropical delights from coffee to exotic fruit to colorful cacao pods, used to make Waialua’s signature single-estate chocolate.
 Depending on the season, you’ll also be able to smell the delicate fragrance of lei flowers including plumeria, pikake, and pua kenikeni.
-Plus, download our Dole Plantation app on your iPhone or Android device to hear folklore of old Hawaii and much more!
+Plus, download our FREE Dole Plantation app on your iPhone or Android device to hear folklore of old Hawaii and much more!

-|Children under 4 are free when accompanied by an adult.|
+- Children under 4 are free when accompanied by an adult

 THE NORTH SHORE